delolmo/request-distiller/README.md

 ## Organizing your Distiller objects

 As you've seen, a Distiller obejct can be created and used directly in a controller.
-However, a better practice is to build the Distiller n a separate, standalone PHP class, which can be reused anywhere in your application.
-Create a new clas that will house the logic for validating the HTTP request:
+However, a better practice is to build the Distiller in a separate, standalone PHP class, which can be reused anywhere in your application.
+Create a new class that will house the logic for validating the HTTP request:

 ```php